Biarca/patrol-k8s-marketplace/README.md

 Follow the below instructions for installing GCP assets using script.
 ### 2.1 Prerequisites
 - One Ubuntu 18.04 machine (bare metal / VM), with the below packages.
 This will be the installer machine.
-- zip, unzip & wget packages
+- zip & unzip packages
+- wget
 - Terraform v0.12.3
 - Gcloud v253.0.0
 - git